All Episodes

 I think there's a lot of people on our side who think they're part of it, only in the conservative branch or the conservative wing of the media, because all of media that you're talking about fits right in with the ruling class establishment.

-They are every bit the members of the establishment that the elected officials and the CEOs and all the other cronyists are, and yet they are looked at erroneously, mistakenly by some people as not being that.
+They are every bit the members of the establishment that the elected officials and the CEOs and all the other cronyists are.

 Otherwise, why tell people about it?

-Well, there is another reason you tell people about it so they can learn to identify it on their own and not be so affected by it.
+You tell people about it so they can learn to identify it on their own and not be so affected by it.

 But in the process of chronicling media bias for people and telling them your friends and so forth, telling them how to spot it and so forth, you're almost acknowledging the fact that they can be better or they can be improved or whatever.

-It's not about news gathering, it's not about information gathering, it's not about reporting anything.
+It's not about reporting anything.

 It is, as Mr. Hansen said in his piece right here, the media have devolved into a weird ministry of truth.

-News, the news seems to be defined now as that information necessary for people to arrive at correct views or opinions.
+News, the news, seems to be defined now as that information necessary for people to arrive at correct views or opinions.

 So you take an issue like ISIS.